basho/riak_shell/README.md

 This implements a function which reloads and reregisters all extensions:
 ```
-riakshell (11)>load();
+riakshell (11)>load;
 ```
 and can hot-load changes into the shell (it won't work on first-creation of a new EXT module, only on reloading).
+The only EXT that debug doesn't load is `debug_EXT` so please do not add functions to it.

 Architecture Notes
 ------------------